pablodecm/phd_thesis/src/103_chapter_3.md

-process as well the the details analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criteria.
+process as well the the details analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criterion.
 Such data-driven estimation techniques are often used for the background processes, but are hard to combine with the non-linear summary statistics reconstructed by machine learning techniques such as those described in